ktorch/ktorch/docs/info.rst

 .. function:: contiguous(ptr;memory-format) -> bool

-   :param ptr:
+   :param api-pointer ptr: an :doc:`api-pointer <pointers>` to a tensor, vector or dictionary of tensors.
-   :param sym memory-format:
+   :param sym memory-format: a symbol indicating memory format, e.g. `contiguous or `channel2d
    :return: true if tensor(s) contiguous in memory in the order specified by the supplied memory format.